The Galapagos Islands

 97% National Park

-Protected by a National Park across 97% of its landmass and surrounded by one of the world’s largest marine reserves, all human activity across the archipelago is strictly regulated.
-Visitors must be accompanied by an official guide at all times, excursions follow marked trails, and food is not permitted within the park.
-Infrastructure development is limited, and certain modern conveniences—such as on-demand transportation, high-speed internet, à la carte menus, large swimming pools, and central air conditioning—either don’t exist in the Galapagos or aren’t appropriate here.
+Protected as a National Park across 97% of its landmass and surrounded by one of the world’s largest marine reserves, the Galapagos Islands are strictly regulated.
+Visitors must be accompanied by an official guide, excursions follow marked trails, and food is not permitted within the park.

 The Galapagos Islands are protected by a National Park